Mury12/mm-ws/README.md

  - `app/routers/ms.php` -> General service routes
  - `app/routers/error.php` -> Error routes

-> Note that you can add as much router files you want.
+> Note that you can add as much router files as you want.
 The name of the file will be the prefix so if you need to create multiple domains, it is possible to use as folders.

 > Also note that module-create will ask you for the default route file or it will be created inside